How to Use Hugging Face: Beginner's Guide to AI Models

 Note: The key must be “write” enabled, otherwise an error will be thrown.

-The first step is to import all the required libraries.
-Colab notebooks have many popular libraries preloaded, but often you may need to begin by installing packages via pip
+We’ll start by importing all the required libraries.
+Colab notebooks have many popular libraries preloaded, but often you may need to begin by installing packages via pip.
+The first cell will make the following call:

-With these libraries installed we can move on to loading the data, an archive of over 8k training examples from the Rotten Tomatoes film and TV review site.
+With these libraries installed, we can move on to loading the data, an archive of over 8k training examples from the Rotten Tomatoes film and TV review site.

-variable in this example is a dictionary that contains the predefined splits as seen in the following cell:
+The rt variable in this example is a dictionary that contains the predefined splits as seen in the following cell:

 We can then review a given instance by calling a key and index: